vwagh-dev/demo-plugin/README.md

 solution: https://stackoverflow.com/questions/37388837/java-io-notserializableexception-hudson-model-freestyleproject
 Basically, since pipeline was getting the paused for input, it was trying to serialize the object which was not serializable.
 Hence, before I reference I set the variable to null.

+### Level9
+This thread https://community.jenkins.io/t/fetch-real-time-pipeline-status-data-from-jenkins has more details like there are various ways to fetch the build details

 ## Contributing